 What’s not included on a Disney Cruise

 Most of your everyday items and services are included on a Disney Cruise vacation.
 However, there are some things that aren’t.
 Things like alcoholic drinks, specialty coffee drinks, teas, and smoothies are all available for an extra cost.
 If you decide to eat at Palo or Remy, fine dining experiences are not included, so if you plan to indulge in either (or both!) of those, plan for an additional cost.
+Here you can find a full list of everything that’s not included on a Disney Cruise.

 Port Excursions you want to participate in at your port of call or Castaway Cay (like snorkeling) are also extra.
 Spa services and gratuities are also not included.
 Room service is included, but the gratuities for it are not.
 Most activities are included, however, occasionally there are some that are not.
 Things like alcohol tastings generally will cost you more and are anywhere from $25 per person to $55 per person.
 The Royal tea for little ones is also an additional cost.
 Movie theater snacks like popcorn cost extra as well, though you’re also welcome to bring your own snacks in.
 Wifi is also not free.